MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/apis_introduction.md

 # Introduction to APIs
-Putting it simply, an API, or _Application Progamming Interface_, is a product which allows a system to be used by an external application.
+Putting it simply, an API, or _Application Progamming Interface_, is a _language_ which allows two systems to talk to each other through the network.
+We use them constantly, when browsing the Internet or when using a mobile application.
+For example, they let the Twitter application interact with the Twitter server to read and publish tweets.
+[Some people](https://www.youtube.com/watch?v=_nAfNxhzJy0) even say that for a service to be considered an API, it also needs to be _reusable_.

+APIs are so important that many business, like [Twilio](https://www.twilio.com/), are completely based on their API.
+This leads to very trendy topic: [API Managament](https://www.redhat.com/en/topics/api/what-is-api-management), the process to improve the adoption and engagement of an API.

 ## Paradigms
+In addition to providing a good value, API needs to be designed to effectively solve the requirements of their users or customers.
+This issue is addressed by picking the right API style.
+In order to classify each API style, let's first introduce some paradigms.

+### Consumers
+Not every API is intentended for the same audience:

+* **Public APIs**: these are publicly available to third-parties.
+Sometimes, they will require a registration.
+* **Private APIs**: in contrast, private APIs are only available to services within a company.

 ### Request-response APIs
 * **RPC API**: this is the simplest form, where the API is designed around arbitrary procedures and typically described using an IDL (Interface Definition Language).
 There are several existing specifications, like SOAP, JSON-RPC or XML-RPC.
 Currently, [Apache Thrift](https://thrift.apache.org/) and [gRPC](grpc.md) specifications are very popular, both of them containing official implementations.
 * **Web API**: Or [REST](rest.md).
 It is an architectural style where the system behaviour is based on transitions of data (or _resources_, as called in HTTP).
 There is no official implementation.
     * REST-like.
 A key characteristic of REST is that their clients just _follow_ (or _bookmark_) opaque URIs.
 When we use a so-called REST API where clients construct URIs, then it is not _pure REST_, but RPC over HTTP.
 This is often refered as _REST-Like_.
-* **Query API**: then we have a query-oriented API, [GraphQL](graphql.md).
-It is esentialy an RPC service, exposing a single entrypoint, that allow clients to run _queries_, using a SQL-like syntax, and make changes through _mutations_.
+* **Query API**: in addition to the styles above, we also have query APIs, like [GraphQL](graphql.md).
+It is esentialy an RPC API, exposing a single service, that allow clients to run _queries_, using a SQL-like syntax, and make changes through _mutations_.
+Its state is represented in form of graph.

-Very often, we see a clear separation between: _resource-oriented_ and _action-oriented_ APIs:

-* **Resource-oriented API**.
-The API is structured around resource identifiers, _nouns_, and a small set of _operation_ to manipulate them.
-For example, in a _resource-oriented_ API like REST, to read a user we will use the predefined `GET` method of HTTP on its identifier.
-This is very useful because it let API users to follow a well-known pattern.
-When facing a new API, the will already know how to do most operations, like creating or updating a resource.
-* **Action-oriented API**.
-The interface is designed around the actions.
-RPC fits here, where an _arbitrary method_ is exposed.
-For example, a custom method `getUser(int id)` can be created.
-Given the simple nature of RPC, this style is convenient to express whatever operation an API designer wanted to expose.
-For example: `mergeUsers(int idFrom, int idTo)`.

-There are design proposals to converge both approaches.
-For example, [Google recommends API designers to always follow a _resource-oriented_ style][Google API design Guide: Resource Oriented Design] (even in gRPC) using a predefined set of _standard methods_: `List`, `Get`, `Create`, `Update` and `Delete`.
-And when an operation does not naturally match any of these, then a _custom method_ can be created.

 ### Event-Driven APIs
 Constantly sending requests to a remote API to find out when something happens might be resource-expensive.
 According to [some studies][Zapier RESTHooks.org], 1.5% of those API calls returns new data.
 To prevent this, Event-Driven APIs might be used: